GSA/digitalgov.gov/content/resources/mobile/principles/_index.md

 The [Connected Government Act](https://digital.gov/resources/connected-government-act/), which was signed into law in January 2018, requires new, and redesigned, agency websites to be mobile-friendly.
 The Connected Government Act also codifies the [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (1.2 MB PDF, 18 pages), (M-17-06) which requires agencies to create mobile-friendly websites.

-In order to help you comply, we decided it’s time to start reviewing good mobile web development practices.
-Over the next couple of months, we will share eight principles of mobile-friendliness (one each week)&mdash;and how adhering to these principles can greatly improve your site.
+In order to help you comply, we decided it’s time to start reviewing good mobile web development practices, and share how adhering to these principles can greatly improve your site.

 We also need your critical thoughts, and comments, about these principles.
 Join the [MobileGov Community of Practice](https://digital.gov/communities/mobile/) and let us know what you’re doing to work toward mobile-friendliness at your agency.